Print

 Instructions

-1. In a Dutch oven or large saucepan over medium heat, cook the onion and jalapeño with a pinch of salt until the onion starts to become translucent.
-For oil-free cooking add a tablespoon of water at a time if the onion sticks to prevent burning (or use a neutral-tasting oil).
+1. Preheat a Dutch oven or large sauté pan (that has a lid) over medium heat, cook the onion and jalapeño with a pinch of salt until the onion starts to become translucent.
+For oil-free cooking, add a tablespoon of water at a time to deglaze the pan if the onion sticks to prevent burning (or cook the onions in a neutral-tasting oil).

 2. Add the minced garlic and grated ginger and cook for about 1 minute.
-Then add 3-4 tablespoons (depending on preferred spice level) of red curry paste and mix into the onions.
+Then add 3 or 4 tablespoons (depending on preferred spice level) of red curry paste and mix into the onions.
 Cook for about 1 minute.
 Lower the heat if needed to prevent things from burning.

-3. Then add the cubed butternut squash, tomatoes, coconut milk, tamari, and salt, and mix together.
+3. Then add the cubed butternut squash, tomatoes, coconut milk, tamari, and salt, then mix.
 Bring to a gentle boil, then lower the heat to a gentle simmer.
 Cook covered for 20-25 minutes or until the squash is soft, stirring occasionally.

 4. Blend half of the curry to make it creamy; use an immersion blender, a regular blender, or mash some of the pieces of squash with a spoon against the side of the pot.

-5. Add the chickpeas and kale (or spinach) and simmer for about 5-10 minutes, then add the lime juice.
+5. Add the chickpeas and spinach (or kale) and simmer for about 5-10 minutes, then add the lime juice.

 Notes

-Keep the curry covered while cooking to prevent too much liquid evaporation.
-Even covered, a wide short sided pan will probably have more evaporation than a tall pot.
+Keep the curry covered while cooking to prevent excessive evaporation of liquid.
+Even covered, a wide short-sided pan will probably have more evaporation than a tall pot.

 If the curry is too thick for your liking, add a little vegetable broth to thin it out.
 Don't use too much, you don't want to dilute the flavors.